Dromediansk/mp-blog/src/markdown-pages/javascript-closures.md

 sweet candy
 ```

-So `candyFactory` is created only once no matter how many times you call `getProduceCandyEfficiently`.
+So `candyFactory`&nbsp;is created only once no matter how many times you call `getProduceCandyEfficiently`.
 After the last call, this function is eventually removed from the memory.
 In tasks such as processing an immense amount of data, it can significantly improve performance.
 Cool, right?

 #### Data encapsulation

 This is another case when closures might be useful.

-Suppose we have another candy factory, which monitors the duration time of its production since the function `monitorProductivityTime` has been called.
+Suppose we have another candy factory, which monitors the duration time of its production since the function `monitorProductivityTime`&nbsp;has been called.
 We will store this amount of time in the variable `timeWithoutReset`.
 The value is incremented every second in `setInterval`.

 Along with that, we’d like to also have a function, which would reset this duration time if needed.
 Let’s call it `reset`.